What is "al hajj" according to The Quran?

 There are also other considerations, e.g. is a certain

-more/less important than a special location, does Makkah
+and goals more/less important than a special location,

-today pass the criteria of not associating partners with
+does Makkah today pass the criteria of not associating

-God? etc. These issues issue may require further
+partners with God? etc. These issues issue may require

-during when one is undertaking HaJJ.
-In fact
+only during when one is undertaking HaJJ.
+In

 not mentioned in chapter 5.